Wednesday, 06 October 2021

 GP and menopause specialist Dr Louise Newson is on a mission to empower women to recognise the signs of perimenopause and menopause early, so they can get the right help and continue to flourish, in business as well as life.
 She developed My Menopause Doctor and the ‘balance’ menopause app during the onset of her own perimenopause at the age of 45 — with the goal to provide evidence-based, non-biased information for women about the treatments available.
 ‘Menopause care is a massive unmet need — and the more that I see patients with symptoms, the more I realise how many women are being neglected,’ she says.

-Negotiating perimenopause while setting up a business is a personal challenge she knows well.
+Negotiating perimenopause while juggling a demand career is a personal challenge she knows well.
 ‘When I was setting up the menopausedoctor website, I was feeling incredibly tired and irritable with low mood and reduced energy.
 I felt like I had been drugged; I wasn't sleeping, and I felt awful.
 I put all these symptoms down to taking on a new project when I was still working full-time, with three children and managing everything else in my busy life,’ she notes.
 ‘Even as a menopause specialist I didn’t recognise my own symptoms — it was only after five months that I realised that it was actually my perimenopause that was affecting me.’

 Three in four women experience some menopausal symptoms, NHS guidance suggests these will be severe for one in four.
 However, part of the problem of supporting women through this transition is that everyone's experience is very different; symptoms can vary and even change with time.
 ‘The majority of women will experience hot flashes or night sweats at some stage, but some women don't.
 And so many women suffer with psychological symptoms alone or have other physical symptoms.
 That's why it can be so difficult to diagnose,’ says Newson.